d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 0.1.2
 ```

-The first thing I had to do was to cover my first requirement: remove a list of AMI ids and their snaphots:
+The first thing I had to do was to cover my first requirement: remove a list of AMI ids and their snapshots:

 ```bash
 amicleaner --from-ids ami-12345678 ami-23456789